dominguerilla/LIMB-DEMO/Notes/enemies.md

 - QUICK SLASH - SLASH damage on target.
 Chance to BLEED on blue parts.
 - PULSE - DARK damage on enemy group.
 - SCREAM - WIND damage on target.
 Chance to STUN on purple parts.
+- WRESTLE - 1 random from (BLUNT, SLASH, PIERCE) damage.
+Chance to lower PHYS ATK on red parts.

 ## Slime
 ### Parts